 2. Output Pins: These pins control external components, sending signals to actuators like LEDs, motors, or speakers.
 As the “voice” of the microcontroller, they enable it to influence and control connected devices based on the programmed instructions.

 Microcontrollers like the Arduino Nano feature numerous I/O pins for flexible use in various projects, making them highly adaptable for creative and technical applications alike.
-For more details on specific configurations, refer to the Arduino Nano pinout.
+For more details on specific configurations, refer to the ESP32 pinout, or arduino lcd displays

 Timer and Counter Modules in Microcontrollers